Israel marks 50 years of 'united Jerusalem', but city struggles

-JERUSALEM A half-century after Israel captured East Jerusalem, the holy city remains deeply divided by politics, religion and ethnicity - and struggling with grim economic realities.
+JERUSALEM (Reuters) - A half-century after Israel captured East Jerusalem, the holy city remains deeply divided by politics, religion and ethnicity - and struggling with grim economic realities.

 A treasure fought over for millennia, it is also one of the poorest areas under Israeli control.
 About 45 percent of Jerusalem’s nearly 900,000 people live below the poverty line, compared with 20 percent of Israel’s national population.